US Senate career of Joe Biden: Electoral history

 Following his first election in 1972, Biden was reelected to six more Senate terms, in 1978, 1984, 1990, 1996, 2002, and 2008, usually getting about 60% of the vote.
 He did not face strong opposition; Pete du Pont, then governor, chose not to run against him in 1984.
-Biden spent 28 years as a junior senator due to the two-year seniority of his Republican colleague William Roth.
+Biden was Delaware's junior senator for 28 years due to the two-year seniority of his colleague Republican William Roth.
 After Tom Carper defeated Roth in 2000, Biden became Delaware's senior senator.
 He then became the longest-serving senator in Delaware history and, as of 2018, was the 18th-longest-serving senator in U.S. history.
 In May 1999, Biden became the youngest senator to cast 10,000 votes.

-1972 Senate campaign
+1972 U.S. Senate campaign in Delaware

 Joe Biden, a member of the New Castle County Council, ran in the 1972 U.S. Senate election in Delaware against Republican incumbent senator J. Caleb Boggs.
 Boggs was considering retirement, which would likely have left U.S. Representative Pete du Pont and Wilmington Mayor Harry G. Haskell Jr. in a divisive primary fight.
 To avoid that, President Nixon helped convince Boggs to run again with full party support.
 No other Democrat wanted to run against Boggs.